ohiarre/alx-pre_course/README.md

-My first readme
+My first readme.
-A great learning experience i has been
+A great learning experience it has been.